jessieeeee/SimpleOne/README.md

 # technical points:

-Most of the previous use of ES5, Currently  have used ES6 , the use of mixin in the project and mixin doesn't support ES6, so I use high order component instead it.
+Most of the previous use of ES5, has now all been changed to ES6

 React-native encapsulates native components.